Who are the Palestine Action supporters on hunger strike?

 Heba Muraisi

-Heba Muraisi began her protest a day later and is on the 46th day of her strike.
-She is charged in connection alleged incident in Filton.
+Heba Muraisi began her protest a day later and has spent more than 50 days on hunger strike.
+She is charged in connection with the alleged incident in Filton.

+According to the group Prisoners for Palestine, Muraisi was moved from HMP Bronzefield to HMP New Hall, hundreds of miles away from her family and friends.
+She has vowed to not end her fast unless she is moved back to Bronzefield.

 Teuta Hoxha

 Teuta Hoxha is charged with criminal damage and aggravated burglary in relation to alleged action at Elbit Systems.
-She is on the 40th day of her strike.
+She has spent more than 45 days on hunger strike.

 Rahma Hoxha, her sister, said at the press conference: “The longer this goes on the scarier this gets for her and my family, my sister shouldn’t even be in prison.